-Kindergarten is over.
-Well, it is for my middle child anyway, and it was a good year, a really good year.
-I thought I would share just how we did homeschool kindergarten, because I always wondered exactly what it looked like for other parents.
-I remember that first year of school being fun in school and I think that’s how she’ll remember her kindergarten too.
+I am sharing just how we homeschool kindergarten because I always wondered exactly what it looked like for other parents.
+I remember that the first year of school was fun in school and I want my kids to have happy memories of their homeschool years as well.

 How We Homeschool Kindergarten – Year in Review